-The prophecy from the book of Isaiah that we have just heard was first delivered to the Jewish People in exile in Babylon around 2500 years ago.
+So the voice from heaven is identifying Jesus with the subject of that prophecy from many hundreds of years before.
+It was first delivered to the Jewish People in exile in Babylon around 500 BC.
 The Jewish community had been taken from their homeland around 70 years before and Jerusalem laid waste.
 Their cause seemed hopeless and it would seem that they had settled down to a fairly humdrum existence, not looking back because it was too painful, and not daring to look forward to a future without hope.
 And it was into this environment that the prophet spoke.
-We don't know his name - Isaiah himself spoke before and during the period when the Jews were exiled - but he was clearly one of his disciples and followers.
 He brings a message of hope that the time of the exile was drawing to a close and that the Jews would be restored to their native land.
 At several points in his prophecies he introduces the idea of the Servant of God, in passages that have come to be known as the Servant Songs.
 We have the first of those this evening.
 The prophecy speaks of God's servant, who will come and establish justice in the nations and healing and freedom for individuals, set out in poetry of great beauty.
 A servant who is commissioned by the all powerful creating God as his instrument in the world.